04

 2) An organic campaign, not a synthetic one.

 So I ran an organic campaign.
 There were no “rented suits” (consultants) or focus-grouped taglines.
 But more than anything, I wanted to show what a sane, human campaign could look like.
-What if the candidate ran his own campaign, kept the books, ran the fundraising, wrote the speeches, policy positions, planned the media, created the commercials, and all the rest.
+What if the candidate ran his own campaign, kept the books, ran the fundraising, wrote the speeches, policy positions, planned the media, created the commercials, and all the rest?
 So I did.
 It’s also why I was really, really irritated when my statements and motives were impugned.
-It was frustrating because all of this work was really an extension of me — but realistically, until this becomes more commonplace — that campaigns are a true, honest reflection of the candidate and their views — the cynicism and resistance will persist.
+It was frustrating because all of this work was really an extension of me — but realistically, until this becomes more commonplace — that campaigns are a true, honest reflection of the candidate and their views –cynicism and resistance will persist.

 3) Ideas, not sound bites.